Hi, I’m Shauna, book editor and coach

 Why work with me?

-You want a human editor focused on giving you the personal feedback and attention your manuscript deserves.
+I am a human editor focused on giving you the personalized feedback and attention your manuscript deserves.

 Life these days.

-When I am not editing, writing, or reading, I am usually rambling through the countryside looking to fill my curiosity cabinet and my notebook.
-I am currently living in the French Alps, along with my husband and two children.
+When I am not editing, writing, or reading, I am usually rambling through the forest or along a coastal path looking to fill my curiosity cabinet and my notebook.
+I live on Vancouver Island, BC, in the Traditional Territories of the xʷsepsəm or Kosapsum (Esquimalt) Nation and Songhees Nation, along with my husband and two children.